-Can you think of another story with a similar theme/opening/endina?
-Why did the author choose this settina?
+Can you think of another story with a similar theme/opening/ending?
+Why did the author choose this setting?
 Will it influence how the story develops?
 How is this character like someone you know in real life?
+Will they act in the same way?